Mohamed-Alieldin/Udacity_LinuxServerConfiguration/README.md

   * Create **.htaccess** at the root of the server using this command `sudo touch .htaccess`.
   * Edit this file using the command `sudo nano .htaccess` and add the text "RedirectMatch 404 /\\.git".
   * Save and Exit.
-5. To run the application in the background, cd in the folder Item Catalog and run the application using the command `sudo nohup python3 application.py &`
+5. Run the app as WSGI app
+To run the application as a wsgi app on apache, follow this [guide](http://terokarvinen.com/2016/deploy-flask-python3-on-apache2-ubuntu)
-6. Now you can browse the application http://3.123.57.98.xip.io:8000/.
+6. Now you can browse the application http://3.123.57.98.xip.io.

 #### Third Parties Source Lists
 1. I used [amazon lightsail](https://lightsail.aws.amazon.com) to get the server for hosting my application.